Bacchus Marsh railway station: History

 During 1987, a number of changes to the station layout occurred, including the removal of a number of points and signals, and the sleeving of a number of levers in the signal box.
+Around the same time the station building was upgraded.
+The entry vestibule was enclosed via automatic sliding doors, new toilets and carpets were provided, and a raised platform edge to improve wheelchair access.
+The station building was painted cream on three sides.
 In 1990, control of the signals at Rockbank was moved into the signal box.
 In 1993, the No. 3 road was abolished and, in 1994, No. 3A road was abolished.

 In 2005, as part of the Regional Fast Rail project, the control of signals was relocated to Ballarat, and the platform was extended eastwards, in order to increase the speed of trains passing through the curve at the western end of the station.
 In addition, the curves in the Parwan Creek valley were eased to allow for higher speeds.
 In 2008, 160 additional car parks were provided at the station.

 At the 2016/2017 Victorian State Budget, money was allocated for an additional platform and crossing loop, and the relocation of the stabling facilities to nearby Rowsley.
 Those works were part of the $518 million Regional Rail Revival project along the Ballarat line, which included the duplication of the line between Deer Park West and Melton, and between Warrenheip and Ballarat East, additional crossing loops at Bungaree, and at Ballan (including an extra platform), and stabling facilities at Maddingley.
 By February 2021, work along the line was completed and new services were introduced.

-A now-demolished station Parwan was located between Bacchus Marsh and Melton, while former stations at Rowsley and Ingliston, located between Bacchus Marsh and Ballan, have also been closed and demolished.
+A now-demolished Parwan station was located between Bacchus Marsh and Melton, while former stations at Rowsley and Ingliston, located between Bacchus Marsh and Ballan, have also been closed and demolished.